Contributing Writer – Virender Pratap Singh

 I was most influenced by my uncle Kedar who is my father’s close friend.
 He is one of the reason that I was able to get out of my hometown for study in Kota which later became the breakthrough for my career.

-Please give us a summary of your career.
+Please give us a summary of your career in the Technology fields.

 I started my career as a Project Engineer with Raheja Developers, a real estate company based out of Gurgaon.
 I was getting a good paycheck along with stay, food, travelling which were free.
 But I didn’t enjoy this job.
 Hence left within 1.5 months only.
 Meanwhile at Raheja, I had developed interest in startups.